ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 ###  Using the ocamlfind front-end

 Using `ocamlfind` is highly recommended for compiling any program or library that uses third-party OCaml libraries.
 Library authors themselves should make their library installable with `ocamlfind` as well.
-Let's assume that all the libraries you want to use have been installed properly with ocamlfind.
+Let's assume that all the libraries you want to use have been installed properly with ocamlfind (you can install `ocamlfind` using the opam package manager, by typing `opam install ocamlfind`).

 You can see which libraries are available in your system by typing:

 ```shell
 ocamlfind list
 ```

-This shows the list of package names, with their version ID.
+This shows the list of package names, with their versions.
 Note that most opam packages install software using ocamlfind, so your list of ocamlfind libraries will be somewhat similar to your list of installed opam packages obtained by `opam list`.